-Based on the 2014 Manitoba Facts: Annual Statistics Report, Winnipeg is still the top destination for Manitoba-bound immigrants (85.1%), but 14.8% of the total chose to live outside of Winnipeg.
-Of this percentage, newcomers settled in Brandon, Neepawa, and Winkler.
-If you are planning on settling in any of these cities, here are general descriptions of the top immigrant destinations as well as links to where you will find more information:
+From 2007 to 2016, Winnipeg has been the top destination for Manitoba-bound immigrants.
+Meanwhile, around 17% chose to live outside of Winnipeg in 2016.
+Of this percentage, newcomers settled in Brandon, Steinbach, Neepawa, and Winkler.
+If you are planning on settling in any of these cities, here are general descriptions of these top destinations:

 Winnipeg is the capital of Manitoba and where more than half of the province’s 1.3 M population lives.
 It is located at the geographic center of Canada and North America, which is why it is said to be “at the heart” of Canada.
 It is one of most multicultural cities in the world, with more than 100 languages and nationalities represented throughout the region.
 It has a flourishing culture and arts scene, vast green spaces and access to outdoor activities.
 Bustling industries in the city include aerospace, transportation and communication, energy and environment, life sciences, information, communications and technology, advanced manufacturing, tourism, cultural industries, financial services, and lifestyle (Tourism Winnipeg).

-Brandon – is the second largest city in Manitoba.
+Brandon is the second largest city in Manitoba.
 Located in the southwest corner of the province, Brandon covers an area of 43 square kilometers (26 square miles).
-It is known for its rich agricultural heritage and reputation as a prosperous farming community.
-It boasts of vast outdoor spaces, having among the lowest costs of living in Canada, and a vibrant and diverse arts and cultural community.
-Despite its population of less than 50,000, Brandon has a university, regional community college and an emergency services college (taken from Top 10 City, economic development Brandon.com).
+It boasts of a rich agricultural heritage and prosperous farming community.
+It is also known for its vast outdoor spaces, having among the lowest costs of living in Canada, and a vibrant and diverse arts and cultural community.
+Despite its population of less than 50,000, Brandon has a university, regional community college and an emergency services college.